neuromorph/touchx/README.md

 # Touch X (GNOME 4X Extension)

 A GNOME Shell extension for touch screen accessibility.
 Currently supports ripple feedback where the screen is touched.
-You can enable/disable the touch-feedback and set its size and color as you see fit.
+You can enable/disable the touch-feedback and set its size, duration and color as you see fit.

 ## Installation